The Troth: Approach within Heathenry

 The Troth is prominent in the non-racialist, inclusive branch of modern-day heathenry.
 The organization's statement of purpose and bylaws refer to "non-discriminatory groups and individuals" and specify that "Discrimination [based on criteria such as race, gender, ethnic origin, or sexual orientation] shall not be practiced by The Troth, its programs, departments, officers, or any affiliated group, whether in membership decisions or the conduct of any of its activities."

 Edred Thorsson intended the Ring of Troth to be based on scholarship and provide priests trained to high academic standards.
 While few members have achieved graduate degrees as he envisaged, the organization has been a prominent source of scholarly information within heathenry.

 Ring of Troth Europe

 A United Kingdom affiliate of the Ring of Troth, later renamed Ring of Troth Europe, was founded in 1993 by Freya Aswynn, who has held office in both the Troth and the Rune Gild.
+Aswynn was removed as a member and elder of The Troth in August 2018, citing a violation of the organization's inclusion policies.